 There are no shortage of restaurants in charming downtown Lititz, PA, but when it comes to authentic Mexican cuisine, Chilango’s is the place to go.
 This family-owned and -operated spot offers all the flavors you crave, and the tacos are extra on-point.
 If you want to shake things up, we suggest the Tacos Dorados, four rolled and crispy fried chicken tacos topped with lettuce, cheese and sour cream (it’s sort of like if nachos and tacos had a baby!).
 If you love Mexican sodas, you’ll be psyched to see Chilango’s beverage list with no less than a dozen options.
 56 N. Broad St., Lititz; (717) 626-0105.

 Tres Hermanos started as a modest Mexican grocery store in 2004, in Steelton, PA, selling fresh ingredients and authentic spices.
 In 2006, owners Ricardo and Anabel Ortiz expanded to a restaurant, and in 2010, the couple opened a second grocery store in Elizabeth Town, and moved Tres Hermanos Grocery Store & Restaurant from Steelton to Harrisburg.
 All of that change and growth hasn’t affected the quality of their food, which is all fresh and made-to-order.
-The tacos are delicious and a steal at $6.99 per order of 3.
+The tacos are delicious and a great deal at $11 per order of 3.
 712 S. Cameron St., Harrisburg; (717) 233-1711; 79 E. Main St., Mount Joy; (717) 492-0250.

 North Central PA